dandelion/dandelion.github.io/dandelion/features/assets/index.md

 * upgrade asset versions
 * and more...

-**Dandelion** offers the opportunity to build a structured assets stack and let you deal with all yours web assets with less pain!
+**Dandelion** offers the opportunity to build a structured assets stack and let you deal with all your web assets with less pain!

 <br/>
-#### Assets Stack
+#### Assets stacks

-You can view your `Assets Stack` as a set of nested boxes where each of them contains a set of assets.
+You can view your assets stack as a set of nested boxes where each of them contain a set of assets.

 <div class="row-fluid show-grid">
     <div class="span12">